rsmutch/be-northcoders-news/README.md

 Back end API project for a news aggregator website with an array of endpoints and custom error handling.

+This project was created to mimic the back end of a news aggregator website similar to Reddit.
+The RESTful API features multiple CRUD endpoints allowing interaction with a database of users, topics, articles and comments.
+The intention of creating this was to later marry the API up with a [front-end project](https://github.com/rsmutch/fe-nc-news), which was completed a couple of weeks afterwards.

 ## Tech Used

 - Database is built with PSQL